ravinsinghd/ravinsinghd.github.io/_posts/2021-08-05-rust-functions.markdown

 }
 ```

-Here we have function called `multiply_by_5` which will multiply any value it received as parameter with 5 and return the resulting value.
-While define this parameter we have also mentioned data type it will accept.
-So when any other parts of the code call this function it should pass `i32` datatype value as parameter otherwise compiler will throw error.
+Here we have a function called `multiply_by_5` which will multiply any value it received as a parameter with 5 and return the resulting value.
+While defining this parameter we have also mentioned the data type it will accept.
+So when any other parts of the code call this function it should pass the `i32` datatype value as a parameter otherwise the compiler will throw an error.

 Great!!!.
-Now we have most of the basic topic covert.Next post will learn about how to control the flow of our program execution.
-Please comment your feedback and suggestions, it will be helpful to improve this series.
+Now we have most of the basic topics covert in Rust.
+The next post will learn about how to control the flow of our program execution.
+Please comment with your feedback and suggestions, it will be helpful to improve this series.